Papaya-Voldemort/Turtle-Casino/README.md

 # Turtle Casino

-Welcome to Turtle Casino, a simple Python-based casino game featuring a fun turtle race simulation!
+Welcome to Turtle Casino, a simple Python-based casino game featuring fun turtle games including a race simulation and a tug-of-war competition!

 ## Overview

-This game allows you to bet virtual money on a race among colorful turtles.
+This game allows you to bet virtual money on different turtle games.
 You start with a balance of 1000 units of money.
-Choose a turtle to bet on and enter your bet amount.
-Watch the race unfold graphically using the Python `turtle` module, and see if your turtle wins to double your bet!
+Choose a game, enter your bet amount, and make your selection.
+Watch the games unfold graphically using the Python `turtle` module, and see if you win to double your bet!

+### Turtle Race
 The race features 10 turtles, each represented by a distinct color:
 - Red
 - Blue